rails/jquery-rails/README.md

 major version bump = major-level updates to jquery and updates to rails which may be backwards-incompatible
 ```

+See CHANGELOG.md to see which versions of jquery-rails bundle which
+versions of jQuery.

 ## Installation

 Apps generated with Rails 3.1 or later include jquery-rails in the Gemfile by default.
 So just make a new app: